The Tooley Street fire.

 James Braidwood was buried at Abney Park Cemetery on 29 June 1861.
 He was buried alongside his stepson, who was also a firefighter and had been killed in a fire five years prior.

 The funeral procession was a mile and a half long and shops were closed with crowds lining the route.
 As a mark of respect, every church in the city rang its bells.
-The buttons and epaulets from his tunic were removed and were distributed to the firefighters of the LFEE – they are part of the museum's collection today.
+The buttons and epaulettes from his tunic were removed, and distributed to LFEE firefighters – these are part of the museum's collection today.

 What changed afterwards?